 Remuneration Committee Chairman

 Italtile is committed to maintaining pay levels that reflect an individual's worth to the Group.
 The Group's philosophy is to treat employees as business partners, developing a sense of ownership and to pay for performance.

-Our remuneration philosophy is governed by the principles of equity, fairness and affordability, ensuring alignment between management and shareholder requirements.
+Our remuneration philosophy is governed by the principles of equity, fairness, pay for performance and affordability, ensuring alignment between management and shareholder requirements.

 Remuneration policies are designed to attract, reward and retain the executives and employees needed to deliver on Italtile's business strategy.

-The remuneration policy subscribes to King IVTM recommendations and principles on which it is based include the following principles:
+The remuneration policy subscribes to King IV recommendations and principles on which it is based include the following principles: